SaiPrakash1997/cs5293sp22-project0/README.md

 * import sqlite3

 INSTALLATION OF ABOVE LIBRARIES:
-* To install PyPDF2: pip install PyPDF2 (if you receive an error like 'module not found' please use this: pipenv install PyPDF2)
+* To install PyPDF2: pipenv install PyPDF2
-* To install re: pip install regex

-Note: All the above-mentioned libraries come as in-built modules for python3 but if they are not pre-installed then use the above commands to install them.
+Note: All the remaining above-mentioned libraries come as in-built modules for python3.

-Assumptions made in the project:
+### Assumptions made in the project:
 * These assumptions are made after analyzing numerous daily activity reports.
 * The URL provided to the code should be active in the website: https://www.normanok.gov/public-safety/police-department/crime-prevention-data/department-activity-reports
 * After observing various reports, I have found that 'Incident ORI' column consists of only four types of values i.e.; 14005, EMSSTAT, OK0140200, and 14009.